This post may contain affiliate links. Click for complete disclosures.

 - Let the cooked, baked beans cool and serve alongside your favorite barbecue foods.

-You can, but I find that baked beans can dry out if you're not careful.
+- Can you make baked beans ahead of time? - You can, but I find that baked beans can dry out if you're not careful.
 There are a few ways to help this.
 You can prep the beans in the sauce, place them in the fridge, and then just bake them the next day.
 You can also cook them the day ahead but leave them saucier than you prefer.
 The next day you can finish baking the beans until desired consistency is achieved.

-Cooked baked beans will last in the fridge for 3-4 days, but I find they are better when they are eaten within 2 days.
+- How long do baked beans last in the fridge? - Cooked baked beans will last in the fridge for 3-4 days, but I find they are better when they are eaten within 2 days.

-Yes, fully cooked baked beans can be placed in a freezer-safe container for up to 3 months.
+- Can you freeze baked beans? - Yes, fully cooked baked beans can be placed in a freezer-safe container for up to 3 months.
 When you are ready to reheat the beans, let them defrost in the fridge and then warm them up in a skillet on the stove.

 Gluten-free Slow Cooked Baked Beans